UYousafzai/globalutil/docs/index.md

 ## Project Overview

-gutil is a Python library that provides utilities for file system operations, including file analysis, searching, organizing, and more.
+globalutil is a Python library that provides utilities for file system operations, including file analysis, searching, organizing, and more.
 It's designed to simplify common file system tasks and provide a unified interface for various file-related operations.

 ## Installation

-You can install gutil using pip:
+You can install globalutil using pip:

 ```bash
 pip install globalutil (currently in publishing)